githeshuai/sg_software/README.md

 * **SHOTGUN_PLUGIN_PROTOCOL_RESTRICTION** - The protocol portion of a url must match this.
 Defaults to "https".
 * **SHOTGUN_PLUGIN_DOMAIN_RESTRICTION** - The host portion of a url must match this.
 Defaults to "*.shotgunstudio.com"

+These environment variables can contain wildcards to match multiple values.
+SHOTGUN_PLUGIN_DOMAIN_RESTRICTION can be a comma separated set of wildcarded domains to match *(not yet released, you must build from source for this feature)*.

 ## Installation

 ### Installing on OSX